 Jabra's latest release is the most feature-laden pair of headphones we've tested on the ANC front.
 The company's advanced 8-microphone system enhances digital assistant performance, giving Alexa, Siri and Google Assistant accurate speech recognition.
 Half of those mics are also used to automatically adjust ANC levels, letting listeners jam out to Spotify playlists uninterrupted.
 Speaking of sound, the Elite 85h produces sonic depth that surpasses most models in its class.
 On-ear detection and physical controls provide different ways to manage calls and music.
 And did we mention the 36 hours of continuous playback on noise-canceling mode?

-Our new noise-cancellation king is also one of the latest headphones to feature Alexa support right out of the box.
-The Bose 700 is a sonic and visual stunner that affords music lovers and travelers amazing audio.
-Its soundstage is cleaner and more balanced than the QC35 II.
+Our noise-cancellation king also happens to feature Alexa support right out of the box.
+The Bose 700 is a sonic and visual stunner that affords music lovers and travellers amazing audio, and its soundstage is cleaner and more balanced than the QuietComfort 35 II below.
 ANC is given a significant boost, as eight individual mics work together to silence ambient noise with ease, while amplifying your vocals for better call quality.
 The svelte design is also something to marvel at.
 Best of all, Alexa can be enabled via the usual voice command.

 The QuietComfort 35 II remained our No.1 noise-cancelling pick for months until its more premium and powerful sibling, the 700, hit the scene.
 Nevertheless, it’s still a top-tier selection for a multitude of reasons.
 ANC performance is stellar with Bose's acclaimed technology silencing everything from crying babies to rumbling engines.
 Sound is well-balanced with booming bass that doesn't overshadow mids and highs.
 The all-new Action Button is a convenient way of activating Google Assistant or Alexa, allowing the built-in mics to pick up every syllable with precision.
 Having up to 40 hours of playtime with ANC off is clutch as well.